-In this post, you will learn how to set a plan to establish daily devotions to help make the habit stick.
+In this post, you will learn how to set a plan to establish a daily quiet time to help make the habit stick.
+Without a quiet time plan in place, good intentions can fall apart.

 (This post contains affiliate links.
 See my full disclosure here.)